Best Siding Contractors in the Bay Area 2026(How to Choose the Right One)

 Pro tip: If you’re planning a complete exterior renovation — siding plus window replacement in the Bay Area — consider coordinating both projects with the same contractor.
 Doing them together saves time, reduces total cost, and ensures everything is properly flashed and sealed as a system.

-A: Costs vary significantly based on home size, material choice, and project complexity.
-As a general guideline for 2026, expect to pay $8–$15 per square foot installed for vinyl siding, $12–$20 per square foot for fiber cement siding (like James Hardie), and $15–$30+ per square foot for premium materials like engineered wood or natural cedar.
-For a typical 2,000 sq. ft.
-Bay Area home, a full fiber cement siding replacement generally runs $25,000–$45,000.
-Always get multiple itemized quotes to compare.
+Costs depend on home size, material, and complexity, but general 2026 guidelines are about $8–$15 per square foot for vinyl, $12–$20 for fiber cement like James Hardie, and $15–$30+ for premium engineered wood or cedar.
+For a typical 2,000 sq. ft. home, a full fiber cement replacement generally runs $25,000–$45,000.
+Always gather multiple itemized quotes so you can compare bids apples-to-apples.

-Q: What is James Hardie Elite Preferred status, and why does it matter?
+What is James Hardie Elite Preferred status and why does it matter?

-A: James Hardie Elite Preferred is the highest tier in James Hardie’s contractor certification program.
-To earn it, a contractor must demonstrate extensive experience with Hardie products, maintain high installation standards, and meet ongoing training and quality requirements.
-Fewer than 5% of contractors nationwide achieve this status.
-The practical benefit for homeowners is that Elite Preferred contractors can offer the best manufacturer-backed warranties, including Hardie’s 30-year non-prorated substrate warranty.
-Companies like Heritage Exteriors have earned this designation, which speaks to their commitment to installation quality.
+James Hardie Elite Preferred is the highest tier in James Hardie’s contractor certification program, earned by fewer than 5% of contractors nationwide.
+To qualify, a contractor must show extensive Hardie experience and meet ongoing training and quality standards.
+The practical benefit is access to the best manufacturer-backed warranties, including Hardie’s 30-year non-prorated substrate warranty.
+Heritage Exteriors has earned this designation.

 Get Your Free Bay Area Siding Consultation